-Something that is done especially well.
+An activity, task, or something that is done exceptionally well.

 “The new junior team possesses a splendid hitter in Richards, who managed four times to hit the ball out of the Park.”

-- Brian studied hard for an upcoming test, and as a result, he hit the ball out of the park.
+- Brian studied hard for an upcoming test and as a result, he hit the ball out of the park.

-See Also: A list of baseball sayings
+See also: A list of baseball sayings